 So basically FOOD.

-I have renamed it the “a$#hole diet” because that is what you are while on it.
+I have renamed it the “asshole diet” because that is what you are while on it.

 Because every food you love is robbed from you like a thief in the night.

 So in realizing that to keep my pain away I needed to change what I was feeding my body, I realized that I need to get away from processed food and get back to homemade.

 Sounds easy enough but it wasn’t so easy at first.

 Homemade everything takes time, effort, and planning, things I am good at normally but not in January.